Nasty (Janet Jackson song): Live performances

 On September 9, 2006, Jackson went to France to perform "Nasty" and new single "So Excited" at NRJ's Back to School concert, as part of promotion for her ninth studio album 20 Y.O..
 While on The Oprah Winfrey Show, she was interviewed and performed both tracks again.
 The show aired on September 25, a day before 20 Y.O.'s release in the United States.
 A few days later, the singer performed on Today's Toyota Concert Series in Rockefeller Center, in New York City, to promote 20 Y.O.
 The setlist also included "So Excited" and "Call on Me".
 For her first tour in six years, titled Rock Witchu Tour, Jackson performed "Nasty" as part of it.
 Jackson made a surprise appearance on the ninth-season finale of American Idol in 2010 to perform a medley of "Nothing" and "Nasty" after joining the contestants to perform a rendition of her hit ballad "Again".
 She also sang it at Essence Music Festival in New Orleans, in July 2010, which she headlined.
 It was also performed during her Number Ones: Up Close and Personal tour in 2011.
 John Soeder from Cleveland.com commented, "Yet the emphasis was on high-energy dance numbers, including 'Miss You Much,' 'Nasty,' 'When I Think of You' and other infectious blasts from the past, complete with pneumatic grooves and icy synthesizers.
 The net effect was akin to squeezing into an old pair of acid-washed jeans."
 It was also included on her 2015–2016 Unbreakable World Tour as the second song on the set list and as well on her current 2017-2019 State of the World Tour, it is the fourth song on the setlist.
 Jackson included the song at her 2019 Las Vegas residence Janet Jackson: Metamorphosis.
-It was also included on her special concert series "Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation" in 2019.
+It was also included on her special concert series "Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation" in 2019.In 2023 Jackson performed the song on her Janet Jackson: Together Again tour.